ameermajeed/ameermajeed.github.io/README.md

 - Howl's Moving Castle

 ## What I Believe
 > Rarely do you witness technical people speaking politics or sharing their opinions on subject matters that stir controversy or even arguments whether online or in the workplace.
 For me, I was just raised in such an environment that required me to speak political lingo and speak freely.
 Personally, I believe in the synergy of two things: egalitarianism and libertarianism.
 I can not imagine a world where my freedom is substituted for something material, nor is it fathomable to my conscience that someone, somewhere on this planet is deprived of the very things I take for granted, be it food, shelter, clothing, etc..
 I don't believe in borders nor do I believe man-made or natural difference like ethnicity, religion, or political ideology shall make me indifferent to the struggles of another person.
-Call it what you want: anarchist, libertatrian socialist, leftist, or whichever term you prefer.
+Call it what you want: anarchist, libertarian socialist, leftist, or whichever term you prefer.
 All that I know is that the pursuit of a well-deserved life for all of humanity is a meaningful pursuit for me.
 Everyone deserves the produce of mother nature, and mother nature requires us to care for it and not result in its destruction.